 “With a proven framework, we can deliver solutions much faster and with less effort,” Vollmer says.
 “SAFe defines the roles, teams, activities and artifacts to apply Lean and Agile principles at enterprise scale, and provides outstanding training and coaching materials to increase our chance of success.”

-HPE began Agile expansion with a “coalition of the willing,” Vollmer says.
-The first to raise their hands, a team based in Fort Collins, Colorado, with members in India, became the first to begin SAFe training and certification.
-With the Colorado team underway, a second team at HPE’s headquarters in Sunnyvale began as well.
+HPE began SAFe Agile expansion with a “coalition of the willing,” Vollmer says.
+The first to raise their hands, a team based in Fort Collins, Colorado, with members in India, became the first to begin SAFe training and training.
+With the Colorado team underway, a second-team at HPE’s headquarters in Sunnyvale began as well.